Yanrishatum/HXExtractor/API.md

 Saves String at specified `path`.

 `eofCallback(fn:Void, ?file:Int):Void`
-Assigns a EOF error callback to `file` at specified index.
+Assigns an EOF error callback to `file` at specified index.
-If file is closed you need to add callback again.
+If you reopen file at that index, eof callbacks should be added again.

 `fileExists(path:String):Bool`
 Tells if file or directory exists at `path`.